 "We need this board now," said Precinct 3 Commissioner C.D.
-3 Still Gray Jr., as commissioners related they would like to have the board they would like to have the board in place to assist the court in a new fee structure for use of the facility.
+3 Still Gray Jr., as commissioners related they would like to have the board in place to assist the court in a new fee structure for use of the facility.
 The board will also interview applicants for an events promoter.